Centralized Log Management

 Whether to gain insights, troubleshoot issues, or defend against security threats, developers have always managed logs as a way to gain insights or pinpoint issues.
 However, as log data is produced by nearly every computing device, application, framework, container, and server, it’s impossible to effectively manage the sheer volume of these logs without centralized log management.

-Centralized Log Management is a system that aggregates logs from all servers, applications, and networking devices into a single location for easy access, control, storage, and analysis, streamlining the logging process and allowing for a complete overview of your environment.
+Centralized log management is a system that aggregates logs from all servers, applications, and networking devices into a single location.
+This centralized location allows for a single point of entry for easy access, control, storage, and analysis, streamlining the logging process and allowing for a complete overview of your environment.

 1. Log Collection